elIdrissiYounes/Kappa-Spark/README.md

 a Spark Streaming jar that can be run on different spark configurations (Single node, Cluster mode)

 ------------------------------------------------------------------------------------------------------
+Other tools should be set up to run the application:
+--> A Kafka server with zookeper
+--> Elasticsearch and Kibana

-Other tools should be set up to run the application a Kafka server with zookeper Elasticsearch and Kibana, please refer to the Elastic Stack website to set these two latter platforms
+please refer to the Elastic Stack website to set these two latter platforms

 For the kafka message broker, a topic should be created and changed in the config file of this application, as long as the IP addresses of all different concerned systems.